 How Technology Will Help You Understand Your Feet Like Never Before

 Experience counts for a lot.
 We know that!
-Our team of experts brings together over 30 years of clinical expertise and the best in scientific research.
-However, we also use the latest tools and advanced technology to enhance your customer experience.
+Our team of experts bring together over 30 years of clinical expertise and the best in-class scientific research.
+However, we also use the latest tools and technology to enhance your customer experience.
 From the artificial intelligence in our Fit System to state-of-the-art orthotic manufacturing techniques, technology adds value to our team and unique insights to you.

 Read on to learn how this emphasis on technology offers you an experience like no other!

 Sizing for footwear has changed dramatically over the past few years as footwear retailers are now embracing digital and mass-customization technologies.

 For most of the last 100 years, footwear retailers used a Brannock Device (above image) to measure your feet.
 You’ve most likely come across one yourself.
 While a Brannock measures your foot’s length and width, it misses out on several other measurements that are important in sizing a perfect fit such as heel width, in-step height, and forefoot height.
 If you only use a Brannock device, it’s a guessing game to know how to factor these additional measurements in your footwear recommendations!